-Those who will be required to be tested will receive an email with more information about the testing process and how to schedule testing appointments the week of July 5, 2021.
+Students who have not submitted COVID-19 vaccine information to the health portal, and are therefore required to participate in testing, will receive an email with more information about the testing process and how to schedule testing appointments.

-Temple University will continue to operate coronavirus sites on Main Campus, the Health Sciences Center and the School of Podiatric Medicine to help keep students, faculty and staff healthy.
+Temple University will continue to operate coronavirus sites on Main Campus and the Health Sciences Center to help keep students, faculty and staff healthy.

 Employees on campus who are experiencing symptoms should call Employee Health Services at 215-204-2679.
 If employees are working remotely and develop symptoms or are identified as a close contact, they should contact their primary care provider immediately and should not come to campus.

 University Testing Sites Locations and Hours

 Though the testing sites will be staffed, tests are self-administered.
 Those who are being tested will be given a test kit, which includes a test tube and nasal swab, and will follow step-by-step instructions to complete the test themselves.

 Learn more about what to expect when making an appointment for a self-swab test.

 Test results will be available between 12 and 36 hours after your test.
 Negative test results will be texted or emailed.
 Students can opt in to receive text messages from Student Health Services by visiting the Forms section of the health portal.